What is dropshipping? How it works and how to start in the UK

 6. You keep the profit margin

 Your profit is the difference between the retail price the customer paid and the wholesale price you paid the supplier.
-You can track these margins carefully by tracking your metrics from day one.
+You can track these margins carefully by monitoring your ecommerce metrics from day 1.

 Dropshipping vs traditional retail

-Dropshipping and traditional retail both involve selling products to customers, but they differ in how you manage stock, how much you invest, and how much risk you take on.
-Here are the three main differences.
+Understanding the differences between dropshipping and traditional retail can help you decide which model suits your goals.
+Both involve selling products to customers, but they differ in how you manage stock, how much you invest, and how much risk you take on.

-Dropshipping tends to work well for certain types of products.
-Niche items with a dedicated audience, high-value goods where you can earn a healthy margin, and trendy or seasonal products that benefit from quick testing all suit this model.
+Dropshipping tends to work well for niche items with a dedicated audience, high-value goods where you can earn a healthy margin, and trendy or seasonal products that benefit from quick testing.
 For everyday commodities with razor-thin margins, traditional wholesale may still be the better choice.

 Dropshipping pros and cons

 Like any business model, dropshipping comes with clear benefits and some notable drawbacks.
-Knowing both sides helps you make a more informed decision.
+Knowing both sides helps you make a more informed decision before you commit.

 The main benefits of dropshipping include:

-- Location flexibility.
-You can run your business from anywhere with an internet connection, making it a popular choice for people looking for a flexible working arrangement.
+- Location flexibility: you can run your business from anywhere with an internet connection, making it a popular choice for people looking for flexible working.

 The main drawbacks of dropshipping include:

-- Lower profit margins.
-Wholesale prices from dropshipping suppliers tend to be higher per unit than bulk purchasing, which can squeeze your margins.
+- Lower profit margins: wholesale prices from dropshipping suppliers tend to be higher per unit than bulk purchasing, which can squeeze your margins.
+Typical margins fall between 15% and 30%.

-- Limited legal recourse.
-If a supplier sends faulty goods or fails to deliver, pursuing a remedy can be difficult, especially when the supplier is based overseas.
+- Supplier accountability: if a supplier sends faulty goods or fails to deliver, resolving the issue can be difficult, especially when the supplier is based overseas.

 UK legal requirements for dropshipping